Jacob Meyers Player Props: Astros vs. Giants

 Jacob Meyers At The Plate

-- Meyers is hitting .265 with three doubles, two home runs and five walks.
+- Meyers is hitting .268 with three doubles, two home runs and six walks.

-- Meyers has picked up a hit in 54.2% of his 24 games this year, with multiple hits in 20.8% of them.
+- Meyers has picked up a hit in 56.0% of his 25 games this year, with multiple hits in 20.0% of those games.

-- In 24 games played this year, he has homered in two of them.
+- In 25 games played this season, he has hit a homer in two of them.

-- Meyers has driven in a run in five games this season (20.8%), including two games with multiple runs batted in.
+- In five games this season (20.0%), Meyers has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.